 Day 2: Cape Peninsula Tour

 Along the southeast corner of the Cape Peninsula is Cape Point Nature Reserve.
-Rich in biodiversity with an array of unique flora and fauna, Cape Point is a must-see on anyone’s list.
-This spectacular location offers secluded beaches, endemic fynbos, a large variety of animals, reptiles and pelagic birds.
-The breathtaking views across the bay from the Cape’s most powerful lighthouse is a must see.
+Rich in biodiversity with an array of unique flora and fauna, Cape Point is a must-see on anyone's list.
+This spectacular location offers secluded beaches, endemic fynbos, a large variety of animals, reptiles, and aquatic birds.
+The breathtaking views across the bay from the Cape's most powerful lighthouse are a must-see.

 Day 3: City Tour, Table Mountain & Robben Island

 Enjoy a visit to all the prominent and historical locations of Cape Town, followed by a cable car ride to the top of Table Mountain.
-Named one of the 7 Wonders of the World, the incredible views from the “table top” will leave you mesmerized.
-A boat trip to Robben Island will give you an insight into the life of prisoners, including Nelson Mandela, and one of the most historical and internationally renowned locations in the world.
+Named one of the 7 Wonders of the World, the incredible views from the "tabletop" will leave you mesmerized.
+A boat trip to Robben Island will give you an insight into the life of prisoners, including Nelson Mandela, and one of the most historic and internationally renowned locations in the world.

 Day 4: Cape Town to Caledon

-Today’s departure from Cape Town to the start of the Overberg region first takes you to the Cape Winelands.
-You will enjoy a stop at a number of infamous wine farms and taste some of the best produce (from wine to cheese and olives) South Africa has to offer.
+Today's departure from Cape Town to the start of the Overberg region first takes you to the Cape Winelands.
+You will enjoy a stop at several famous wine farms and taste some of the best produce (from wine to cheese and olives) South Africa has to offer.
 The day ends with your arrival at your accommodation at Rouxwil Country House.

 Day 5: Caledon to Oudtshoorn

-Today’s journey takes you farther inland to Oudtshoorn.
+Today's journey takes you farther inland to Oudtshoorn.
 The area is predominantly known for ostrich farms, biltong, and the famous Cango Caves.
-Enjoy a day of exploring beneath the earth’s surface at one of the most astounding locations in the country.
-For the adventure seeker, you will have an opportunity to be adventurous and actually ride an ostrich.
-A visit to the Wildlife Centre will give you an opportunity to come up close to some of South Africa’s famous animals.
-Overnight at the Mooiplaas Guest House, a functioning ostrich farm in the Klein Karoo.
+Enjoy a day of exploring beneath the earth's surface at one of the most fantastic locations in the country.
+For the adventure seeker, you will have an opportunity to be adventurous and ride an ostrich.
+A visit to the Wildlife Centre will allow you to come up close to some of South Africa's famous animals.
+Overnight at the Mooiplaas Guest House, a working ostrich farm in the Klein Karoo.

 Day 6: Oudtshoorn to Knysna

 Today you head back to the coast and to the seaside town of Knysna.
-The next two days will allow for relaxing strolls along the shore, a luxury boat cruise along the lagoon and enjoy some of Knysna’s best and most sought after cuisine: oysters.
-For decades, Knysna has retained its title as the oyster capital of South Africa – and rightfully so.
+The following two days will allow for relaxing strolls along the shore, a luxury boat cruise along the lagoon, and enjoying some of Knysna's best and most sought-after cuisine: oysters.
+For decades, Knysna has retained its title as the oyster capital of South Africa—and rightfully so.

 Located at the end of the Garden Route, the town of Knysna is built on the shore of a warm-water lagoon.
 This scenic town is renowned for its beauty and tranquillity.
-Knysna is a popular holiday destination for local and international visitors, hosting a number of events throughout the year.
-Surrounded by forests, water, and rolling hills, Knysna is the ideal destination for hiking, fishing, canoeing/kayaking, running and relaxing.
+Knysna is a popular holiday destination for local and international visitors, hosting many events throughout the year.
+Surrounded by forests, water, and rolling hills, Knysna is the ideal destination for hiking, fishing, canoeing/kayaking, running, and relaxing.

 Day 7: Knysna

 Today continues with experiencing Knysna and its surroundings.
-Enjoy a hike through the Knysna forest – a true tropical and subtropical ecoregion and one of the most diverse and beautiful areas along the East Coast of South Africa.
+Enjoy a hike through the Knysna forest—a truly tropical and subtropical ecoregion and one of the most diverse and beautiful areas along the East Coast of South Africa.
 Overnight at the Knysna Hollow Country Estate located near the Knysna Lagoon.

 Day 8: Knysna to Pumba Private Game Reserve

-Today’s journey takes you from the shores to the bush.
-For the next two days, you will enjoy a true luxury 5-star African safari at the Pumba Private Game Reserve.
+Today's journey takes you from the shores to the bush.
+For the next two days, you will enjoy an authentic luxury 5-star African safari at the Pumba Private Game Reserve.
 Situated in a malaria-free area, Pumba Private Game Lodge is an ideal setting for a luxury African safari.

-The area offers exceptional sightings of wildlife, bird watching, and catch-and-release fishing.
-The lodge provides a number of activities, as well as eloquently decorated chalets – each fitted with a plunge pool and outdoor shower.
+The area offers exceptional wildlife sightings, bird watching, and catch-and-release fishing.
+The lodge provides a number of activities and eloquently decorated chalets—each fitted with a plunge pool and outdoor shower.
 Enjoy the scenery and views across the landscape from your own private game viewing deck.

 Day 9: Safari

 For the last day of your tour, enjoy an early game viewing activity, followed by breakfast.
-Your tour ends with a transfer to Port Elizabeth Airport, where you will board your outbound flight.
+Your time ends with a transfer to Port Elizabeth Airport, where you will board your outbound flight.